 - Your resume can only be one page long, so make sure that every line of text counts.
 That usually means letting your experiences and skills speak for themselves instead of repeating them with a resume objective or summary.
 (Unless you’re new to leasing consultation.)

 - Proofread! . . .
 Proofread again!

-- Attention to detail is key in your field–attentiveness to nonverbal cues during negotiations, and attention to minute contract details that can completely overhaul the meaning of a clause.
-Be just as careful to ensure that your resume is error-free.
+- Attention to detail is key in your field—attentiveness to nonverbal cues during negotiations, and attention to minute contract details that can completely overhaul the meaning of a clause.
+Be just as careful while ensuring that your resume is error-free.

 While this isn’t always a concern for leasing consultants, it can sometimes arise if you’re specialized enough for many of your examples to risk sounding repetitive.
 Always go for quality over quantity and avoid redundancy—even if that means leaving some breathing room.

 Yes, always include your education.
-Alongside your degree, you can also include any relevant external courses, trainings, or certifications.
+Alongside your real estate or business administration degree, you can also include any relevant external courses, trainings, or certifications.
 Every qualification counts!